Admissions

 • **This can be fulfilled with other expository writing courses in the humanities.

-A score of >500 on the MCAT does NOT waive prerequisite courses – it merely waives the five-year time limit.
+A MCAT score >505 will waive the time limit for ALL prerequisite courses.
+A score of >505 on the MCAT does NOT waive prerequisite courses – it merely waives the time limit.
+The MCAT score must be within 3 years of submission of your application.

 Shadowing